How the CuCu score works

 Important disclaimer

 CuCu scores are informational and conservative.
-They are not medical advice, diagnosis, or a guarantee that a product is safe or unsafe for every person.
-Ingredient science evolves, formulations change, and individual skin reacts differently.
-Always read the product label and consult a qualified professional for medical or skin-health concerns.
+They are not medical advice, a diagnosis, or a guarantee that a product is safe or unsafe for you.
+Ingredient science evolves, formulations change, and every skin type is different.
+Always read the product label and talk to a qualified professional about medical or skin-health concerns.